 Good content (like good business) is about connecting with people.
 It’s about identifying what feelings exist around their problem.
-Whether their overwhelmed at the amount of work that needs to be done, confused about the many options to choose from or nervous about learning a new skill.
+Whether they’re overwhelmed at the amount of work that needs to be done, confused about the many options to choose from, or nervous about learning a new skill.
 Your content should build empathy around these problems and then change these negative emotions into positive ones by giving them practical advice and solutions.

 4. Are your keywords in all the right places?